demoniclust/warp-plus-cloudflare-1/README.md

  - [![Run on Repl.it](https://repl.it/badge/github/aliilapro/warp)](https://warp.aliilapro.repl.run)

 ### [?]
-How to use this script for ( *windows, mac, linux* )
+How to use this script on ( windows, mac, linux )
-- First download python and install in your system.
+1. First download python and install in your system.
 [Python +3.8](https://www.python.org/downloads/)
-- Download [this project](https://github.com/aliilapro/warp-plus-cloudflare/archive/master.zip) and extract it
+2. Download [this project](https://github.com/aliilapro/warp-plus-cloudflare/archive/master.zip) and extract it
-- Open a cmd or terminal or shell in the extracted directory
+3. Open a cmd or terminal or shell in the extracted directory
-- Enter `python wp-plus.py`
+4. Enter `python wp-plus.py`
-- Run the script and use it
+5. Run the script and use it
 --------------------------------------------------------------------
 ### [?]
-How to use this script for ( *android* )
+How to use this script on ( android )
+1. If it is not installed on your device, download it here.
+[Termux](https://play.google.com/store/apps/details?id=com.termux&hl=en_GB)
-- Open Termux
+2. Open Termux app
-- Install git `pkg install git`
+3. Install git    `pkg install git`
-- Install python `pkg install python`
+4. Install python `pkg install python`
-- Clone the git `git clone https://github.com/aliilapro/warp-plus-cloudflare.git`
+5. Clone the git  `git clone https://github.com/aliilapro/warp-plus-cloudflare.git`
-- Open script `cd warp-plus-cloudflare`
+6. Open script    `cd warp-plus-cloudflare`
-- Run script `python3 wp-plus.py`
+7. Run script     `python3 wp-plus.py`
 --------------------------------------------------------------------
 ### [?]
 How to get the warp+ ID?
 1. Open 1.1.1.1 App